 Fighting (FIT) - Level III

-Definition:When two or more persons mutually participate in use of force or physical violence that requires physical intervention or results in injury.
+Definition:When two or more persons mutually participate in use of force or physical violence that requires either physical intervention or results in injury requiring first aid or medical attention.
+Lower-level fights, including pushing, shoving, or altercations that stop on verbal command are not required to be reported in SESIR.

-- Student or other engaging in a fight/combat with another and physical restraint is necessary to stop it.
+- Student or other engaging in a fight/combat with another and physical intervention is necessary to stop it.

 - Student becoming engaged in a fight which results in the need for first aid or medical attention for one or both of the participants.